bidoofd/browser-game/README.md

     - Maybe more design?
 - Implement level selector screen/scene
     - Maybe more design?
+- Implement camera movement
+    - Follows player
+    - UI elements are in a static place

 #### Extra Info
 - Tiles are 16x16